gstlearn/gstlearn/README.md

 Notes:
   * If you want to build and install the *Debug* version, you must replace *Release* by *Debug* above.
-TODO : Ensure debug/release instructions are cross-platform
+  * In newer version of CMake, the three first commands will be replaced by `cmake -Bbuild -H.` TODO : Ensure debug/release instructions are cross-platform

 ## Usage